Kirito3v/CV-TasKs/README.md

-the section tasks of computer vision
+The section tasks of computer vision
+Section 3
+Name: Mohammed Sabry